New mother Osaka makes winning return in Brisbane

 Twice Melbourne Park champion Osaka dropped serve for a second time late in the next set to squander her advantage but continued her clean ball-striking in the fiercely contested tiebreak to secure the victory.

+"I just really appreciate people coming out and cheering for me, because I feel there was a time that I was just a little kid trying to watch my role models play," Osaka added.

+"So it feels really surreal sometimes to be playing on these courts."

-Up next for Osaka is a clash with former world number one Karolina Pliskova, who received a bye into the second round.
-REUTERS
+Up next is former world number one Karolina Pliskova, who received a bye into the second round.

+"I've played her a couple of times," Osaka told reporters later.
+"She's such a tough opponent... very different from the match I played just now.
+Very interested to see what happens."

+In the men's draw, Roman Safiullin stunned third seed Ben Shelton 6-3 6-7(5) 6-3 under the roof at Pat Rafter Arena as rain stopped play on the outside courts.